BREXIT TRADE AGREEMENT

-The full agreement is entitled “trade and cooperation agreement between the European Union and the European atomic energy community, of the one part, and the United Kingdom of Great Britain and Northern Ireland, of the other part” and can be seen here.
+The full agreement is entitled “trade and cooperation agreement between the European Union and the European atomic energy community, of the one part, and the United Kingdom of Great Britain and Northern Ireland, of the other part” Read the EU UK trade and cooperation agreement here.

 THE KEY POINTS OF THE AGREEMENT ARE:

 - Travel – UK nationals will need a visa for stays longer than 90 days in a 180-day period and there will be new procedures for UK travellers at EU borders.
 European Health Insurance Cards (EHIC) will remain valid until they expire.
 Mobile roaming charges may change so if you are using your phone abroad check with your plan provider first.